Mesothelioma and the Law: Trust Funds, Compensation and Class Action Lawsuits

 In Canada there is a right for victims exposed to asbestos in their jobs to apply for Workers Compensation benefits as an alternative to the US asbestos trusts.
 Workers Compensation does pay medical expenses which are not covered by the asbestos trusts.
 They also pay for loss of income for younger victims who would otherwise still be in the workforce.
 A person can not claim Workers Compensation and also claim from the asbestos trusts.
 We have the knowledge and experience to advise you on that choice.

 Our Ontario based Canadian mesothelioma law firm can help people across Canada collect maximum compensation from many different sources.
 We are the only Canadian licensed law firm which works directly with the US based asbestos trust funds to get compensation.
 Our fees are equal to US lawyer fees for the same service and we include any applicable PST, GST or HST in our fee so you will not pay more from your settlement by having Canadian representation.

 Miskin Law has its offices in Peterborough and Whitby, in Southern Ontario.
 Whether you are in the Greater Toronto Area or anywhere else in Canada, we happily correspond by phone, letter, fax, email and home visits.
 No other lawyers in Canada have our unique expertise in mesothelioma cases and its nuances.
-Instead of hiring a US law firm or a Canadian law firm that will simply refer your case to a US law firm, contact us for a free consultation so that we can start working to help you.
-Beware of unregulated legal “consultants” who are not licensed lawyers in Canada.
+Contact us for a free consultation so that we can start working to help you.